LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Generally better than just oversampling

 ### Perform feature engineering

-  * Identify and extract features from data sets, including from data sources such as text, speech,image, public datasets, etc.
+  * Applying your knowledge of the data - and the model you're using - to identify and extract useful features to train your model with.  *
-  * Analyze/evaluate feature engineering concepts (binning, tokenization, outliers, synthetic features, 1 hot encoding, reducing dimensionality of data)
+  * Analyze/evaluate feature engineering concepts (binning, tokenization, outliers, synthetic features, 1 hot encoding, reducing dimensionality of data) to understand what features one should use  * Do I need to transform these features in some way?
+    * How do I handle missing data?
+    * Should I create new features from the existing ones?
+    * You can't just throw in raw data and expect good results
+    * This is the art of machine learning; where expertise is applied
+    * Trim down feature data or create and combine new ones
+    * Normalize or encode data
+    * Handle missing data

 ### Analyze and visualize data for machine learning
   * Graphing (scatter plot, time series, histogram, box plot)
   * Interpreting descriptive statistics (correlation, summary statistics, p value)